 Despite popular belief, those who work outside of office hours are more committed to their work, even though they may work just as long.

-As employees recognize the link between being at work and their professional success without equality, the hybrid model will start to erode.
+The hybrid model will erode as employees recognize the link between being at work and their professional success without equality.

 Encouraging Open Communication